Armor "Pambato" Division: History

 The Philippine Revolutionary Army, starting in 1898, officially included the cavalry as one of its arms.

 During the American occupation, a full cavalry regiment, the 26th Cavalry Regiment, Philippine Scouts, was formed in 1922 to provide a cavalry regiment to the regular forces of the Philippine Scouts.
-This regiment was based in Fort Stostenburg, Angeles, Pampanga.
+This regiment was based in Fort Stostenburg, Angeles City.
 With the formation of the AFP in 1935 came the formation of the 1st Cavalry Regiment under the 1st Infantry Division, Philippine Army.
 But, just as during the revolutionary period, the 1st Cavalry Regiment was assigned to Malacanang Palace with the duties of the protection of the President, the First Family, and the palace complex, modeled more after the Household Cavalry and the Indian President's Bodyguard.
 At the same time, the concept of armored forces was being introduced to the AFP.
-An old Renault FT 17 tank used during the First World War became the first armored vehicle to be used in the Philippines, albeit only for training purposes.
+An old Renault FT tank used during the First World War became the first armored vehicle to be used in the Philippines, albeit only for training purposes.
 This is the very tank featured in the modern cavalry insignia used by the PA.

-During the Second World War's opening days, the 26th Cavalry staged the final cavalry charge in US Army history on Jan.
-16, 1942, while fighting the Japanese in Morong, Bataan.
+During the Second World War's opening days, the 26th Cavalry staged the final cavalry charge in US Army history on January 16, 1942, while fighting the Japanese in Morong, Bataan.
 (The 1st Cavalry Regiment later stood down in March of the same year.)
 During the stages of the defense of Bataan, for the first time, tanks and armored vehicles were used in battle in the Philippines, replacing the horses.
 Units using them including the 194th and 192nd Tank Battalions and the 17th Ordnance Company (Armored), United States Army, which later became the Provisional Tank Group, USSAFE (using M3 Stuarts, Universal Carriers and M3 Gun Motor Carriages) and the 2nd Provisional Tank Battalion of the 2nd Regular Division, PA, USSAFE (also using the Bren gun carriers).